 View Mr. LaFond’s current teaching schedule here.

 Gina Laurenzi, a UWM Dance Department graduate and Danceworks Performance Company (DPC) member, previously trained as a Giordano Jazz Dance Chicago scholarship student, under Elements Contemporary Ballet’s Artistic Director Michael Gosney, and performed with both Giordano II and Inaside Chicago Dance.
 A desire to give back to her community and spread a knowledge of the arts compelled Gina to create Laurenzi Dance where she ran the studio class program until 2013.
 Currently, Gina serves as the Owner/Artistic Director of her youth performing dance companies and she continues to produce thoughtful themed events with her young artists of Laurenzi Dance in Kenosha.
-Gina is thrilled to further share her love of the arts here in Milwaukee by teaching for Danceworks, being a part of the the MHBT program and in working with the young movers of Danceworks Youth Performance Company (DYPC) as Artistic Director of DYPC.
+Gina is thrilled to further share her love of the arts here in Milwaukee by teaching for Danceworks, being a part of the the Danceworks Mad Hot program and in working with the young movers of Danceworks Youth Performance Company (DYPC) as Artistic Manager of DYPC.

 View Ms. Laurenzi’s current teaching schedule here.